Borjamomo96/ESPADA/README.md

 # ADP ALMA Pipeline

-ADP Alma Pipeline (ADPALMAP) is a wrapper for the software (ALminer, SoFiA2 and SIP) designed to obtain advanced ALMA data products.
+The ALMA spectral line ADP software (“ADPALMAP”) is an end-to-end pipeline which acts as a wrapper and control package for the downloading of ALMA data from the science archive, and the subsequent source finding, parameterization, and visualization workflow, using the existing Source Finding Application (SoFiA) and SoFiA Image Pipeline (SIP) packages.
+ADPALMAP is designed to generate advanced ALMA spectral line data products with minimal user intervention.

 ## Requirements